kovzol/GeoGebraBook2LaTeX/README.md

 # GeoGebraBook2LaTeX

-This script can convert a GeoGebra book, given in HTML format and as a set of images, into LaTeX, and then into PDF.
+This program can convert a GeoGebra book, given in HTML format and as a set of images, into LaTeX, and then into PDF.

 GeoGebra books can be created at https://www.geogebra.org by downloading